 FYI:

-In 2005 the UN decided to proclaim December 20th each year International Human Solidarity Day.
+International Human Solidarity Day.
 The UN’s General Assembly identified solidarity as one of the fundamental and universal values that should underlie relations between peoples in the twenty-first century.
 In that regard, it's a day to raise awareness about the importance of human solidarity.
 That's what inspired this article.